NadiDami/CrowdHailer.github.io/_drafts/ddd/form-objects.md

 ### Handling Errors

 When creating forms I always ensure I cannot return an invalid value.
 If I forget to check the form is valid, I want errors to be thrown if I try to access bad data.
-This is different to the behavior that is implemented in most validation libraries, such as Active Model Validation, which will return invalid data so you can redisplay it to the user.
+This is different to the behaviour that is implemented in most validation libraries, such as Active Model Validation, which will return invalid data so you can redisplay it to the user.

 ```rb
 # {% highlight ruby %}